AI Data Management: A Practical Guide for Data Teams

 As organizations deal with increasing data volumes, AI enables the scalable management of both structured and unstructured data.

-Below are the core components of AI data management that make it a game-changer for businesses across industries.
+Below are the core components of AI data management at a glance that make it a game-changer for businesses across industries.

 Data discovery involves identifying, cataloging, and classifying data from a wide range of sources across cloud environments, on-premise databases, and hybrid infrastructures.
 While traditional data discovery relies heavily on manual tagging and categorization, AI accelerates this process by automatically generating rich metadata (key information that helps users understand the content and context of their data).